peterhinch/micropython-async/v3/docs/DRIVERS.md

 This driver runs the user supplied callback in an `asyncio` context, so it runs only when other tasks have yielded to the scheduler.
+This ensures that the callback can run safely, even if it triggers complex application behaviour.

+The `Encoder` can be instantiated in such a way that its effective resolution can be reduced.
+A virtual encoder with lower resolution can be useful in some applications.

-This ensures that the callback can run safely.
-The driver allows limits to be assigned to the control so that a dial running from (say) 0 to 100 may be implemented.
-If limits are used, encoder values no longer represent absolute angles.
+The driver allows limits to be assigned to the virtual encoder's value so that a dial running from (say) 0 to 100 may be implemented.
+If limits arenused, encoder values no longer represent absolute angles, as the user might continue to rotate the dial when it is "stuck" at an endstop.

-The callback only runs if a change in position has occurred.

-A consequence of the callback running in an `asyncio` context is that, by the time it runs, the encoder's position may have changed by more than one increment.
+The callback only runs if a change in position of the virtual encoder has occurred.
+In consequence of the callback running in an `asyncio` context, by the time it is scheduled, the encoder's position may have changed by more than one increment.
+The callback receives two args, the absolute value of the virtual encoder and the signed change since the previous callback run.

 ## 6.1 Encoder class